Tech-Aware/TechAware.social_media_automator/README.md

 # When prompted:
 # - Enter 'y' to choose blog article creation (coming soon)
 # - Enter 'n' to automatically generate and post content to all social media platforms

+# Run the program for a specified platform between linkedin, facebook and twitter(x)
+python .\post_in.py platform
 ```

 ## Development